 Do you know when you are going to die?
-Michiru Kita does, as she has the ability to see the ring of death around people's necks.
-The darker the ring, the closer to death someone is.
-She notices that two boys in her class, Chika Akatsuki and Shito Tachibana, have completely black rings.
-Seeking to warn them of their impending demise, she stumbles onto their secret: they are already dead, but they are kept alive due to a contract with Zombie-Loan.
-Of course, nothing comes without a price.
-The boys must hunt down and destroy zombies, seeking to use Michiru's "Shinigami Eyes" to help them in their endeavor.
+Michiru Kita does, as she has the ability to see a "ring of death" on the necks of those around her—and the darker the ring, the closer one is to death.
+One day, she notices that two boys in her class, Chika Akatsuki and Shito Tachibana, have completely black rings.
+Seeking to warn them of their impending demise, she stumbles onto their secret: they are already dead, but are kept alive due to a contract with Zombie-Loan, a mysterious loan office.
+Of course, nothing comes without a price, as the boys must hunt down and kill zombies in order to pay off their debt.
+And once they learn about Michiru's "Shinigami Eyes," they drag her into their crazy world.
 [Written by MAL Rewrite]

 At the beginning of the Edo Era, when people enjoyed a time of peace, Lord Tokugawa Tadanaga holds a fighting tournament.
 In the past, matches were fought with wooden swords.
 This time, real swords will be used.
 One-armed Fujiki Gennosuke and blind Irako Seigen will fight each other in this match.
 Both are disciples of Iwamoto Kogan, who is known as Japan's greatest swordsman.
 Each of them are determined to prove himself the successor of Iwamoto's school.
 However, there can only be one champion.
 So begins a story of intertwining fates, conflict, and strange destinies.
 (Source: ANN)